 Molecular Biotechnology is a full-time program of studies leading to the professional title “Master of Science in biotechnology”.
 It is dedicated to students (expected to have at last a BSc degree) who want to understand molecular mechanisms of biological processes and those who would like to put this knowledge into practice.

-The programme takes 2 years (4 semesters), during which students are required to obtain minimum 120 ECTS (European Credit Transfer System) credits and to participate in about 1200 programme hours.
+The program takes 2 years (4 semesters), during which students are required to obtain minimum 120 ECTS (European Credit Transfer System) credits and to participate in about 1200 program hours.
 The academic year begins in October and ends in June.

 The final element in the program is an MSc thesis which students complete on the basis of the research and experiments they have carried out.
 Following the formal acceptance of the thesis, students take an oral Master’s exam.